 - AI for drafts and templates.
 Senior editorial review for nuance and voice.

 A 90-day, attribution-first roadmap forces accountability.
 Compresses results traditionally taking 6–9 months into 60–90 days through high-impact technical fixes, targeted programmatic reach, and conversion experiments aligned to product behavior.
-If you're weighing this, our guide to content of strategy is a useful next step.
+If you're weighing this, content strategy is a useful next step.

 Conclusion